reactjs/react.dev/content/docs/render-props.md

 ## Use Render Props for Cross-Cutting Concerns {#use-render-props-for-cross-cutting-concerns}

-Components are the primary unit of code reuse in React, but it's not always obvious how to share the state or behavior that one component encapsulates to other components that need that same state.
+Components are the primary unit of code reuse in React, but it's not always obvious how to share the state or behavior that one component encapsulates with other components that need that same state.

 For example, the following component tracks the mouse position in a web app: